BSc 2nd Year Microbiology Immunity and Serology Notes Study Material

-Immunity and Serology Notes Study Material
+Microbiology Immunity and Serology Notes Study Material

 There are two general types of immunity:

 (i) Innate immunity, and (ii) Acquired immunity.
 Innate Immunity is an inborn capacity for resisting disease.
 It begins at birth and depends on genetic factors.
 Examples of this type of immunity are species and racial immunities.
 Acquired immunity, by contrast, begins after birth.
 It depends on the presence of antibodies and other factors originating from the immune system.
-Four types of acquired immunity are generally recognised, that are described here.
+Four types of acquired immunity are generally recognized, which are described here.
 It may be seen that the emphasis will be on antibodies and humoral immunity.
-Cellular immunity is also important in total spectrum of disease resistance.
+Cellular immunity is also important in the total spectrum of disease resistance.

 [I] Naturally acquired active immunity

-Active immunity develops after antigens enter the body and the individual’s immune system responds with antibodies.
-The exposure to antigens may be unintentional or intentional.
-When former, the immunity that develops is called naturally acquired active immunity.
-Naturally acquired active immunity usually follows a bout of illness.
 However, this may not be always and subclinical diseases may also induce this immunity.
 For example, many have acquired immunity from subclinical cases of mumps (viral) or cryptococcosis (fungal).
-Memory cells in the lymphoid tissue are responsible for production of antibodies that yield this immunity.
-The cells remain active for many years and produce IgG immediately upon later entry of the parasite (antigen) to the host.
-Such an antibody response is also called secondary anamnestic response.
+Memory cells in the lymphoid tissue are responsible for the production of antibodies that yield this immunity.
+The cells remain active for many years and produce IgG immediately upon later entry of the parasite (antigen) into the host.
+Such an antibody response is also called a secondary anamnestic response.

 [II] Artificially acquire active immunity

-This immunity develops after an intentional exposure to the antigens.
-The antigens are usually contained in an immunising agent such as a vaccine or toxoid.(Microbiology Immunity and Serology Notes Study Material)
+This immunity develops after intentional exposure to the antigens.
+The antigens are usually contained in an immunizing agent such as a vaccine or toxoid.
+(Microbiology Immunity and Serology Notes Study Material)

 Viral vaccines consist either of inactivated or killed viruses (i.e. the viruses incapable of multiplying in the body) or attenuated viruses (i.e, live but multiplying at low rates in the body amount of disease).
 The Salk polio vaccine is an example of the former, while the Sabin oral polio vaccine that of the latter type.
-Bacterial vaccines are also of similar categories: the whooping cough vaccine having dead cells whereas the tuberculosis vaccine has live, attenuated bacteria.
-Whole microorganism, viral and bacterial, vaccines are commonly called first generation vaccines.
-Attenuated organisms provide a higher level of immune response than that obtained by single dose of inactivated organisms.
-This is due to the reason that attenuated organisms multiply in the body for sometime thus increasing the dose of antigen.
-This is an advantage of vaccines made with attenuated organisms.
-But, attenuated organisms may cause health hazard due to this ability of multiplication.(Microbiology Immunity and Serology Notes Study Material)
+Bacterial vaccines are also of similar categories: the whooping cough vaccine has dead cells whereas the tuberculosis vaccine has live, attenuated bacteria.
+Whole microorganism, viral and bacterial, vaccines are commonly called first-generation vaccines.
+Attenuated organisms provide a higher level of immune response than that obtained by a single dose of inactivated organisms.

-Expert for the whooping cough (pertussis) vaccine, that gives long-term immunity, bacterial vaccines are used for temporary protection (several months).
+Expert for whooping cough (pertussis) vaccine, which gives long-term immunity, bacterial vaccines are used for temporary protection (several months).
 Rickettsial vaccines for Rocky Mountain spotted fever, Q fever, and typhus are also available.
-(Immunity and Serology Notes Study Material)

 Toxoids are immunizing agents consisting of chemically altered toxins.
 They are used to stimulate immunity to toxins.
 Toxoids are currently available for protection against diphtheria and tetanus, the two diseases whose major effects are due to toxins.
 The toxoids are prepared by incubating toxins with a chemical such as formaldehyde until the toxicity is lost.
 To avoid multiple injections of immunizing agents, vaccines may be combined into a single dose.
-This is possible for diphtheria-pertussis-tetanus vaccine (DPT), the measles-mumps-rubella vaccine (MMR) and the trivalent oral polio vaccine (TOP).
+This is possible for the diphtheria-pertussis-tetanus vaccine (DPT), the measles-mumps-rubella vaccine (MMR), and the trivalent oral polio vaccine (TOP).
+(Microbiology Immunity and Serology Notes Study Material)

 It is likely that in near future the whole organism vaccines will be completely replaced by subunit vaccines or second-generation vaccines.
 For example, pili from bacteria can be extracted and purified for stimulatory antipili antibodies.
-This would inhibit attachment of bacteria to host surface.
+This would inhibit the attachment of bacteria to the host surface.
 Another vaccine of this type is that pneumococcal pneumonia.
 This vaccine contains 23 different polysaccharides from the capsules of strains of Streptococcus pneumoniae.
-A third example is for hepatitis B. This vaccine contains fragments of hepatitis virus surface antigens isolated from the blood of hepatitis carriers.
+A third example is hepatitis B. This vaccine contains fragments of hepatitis virus surface antigens isolated from the blood of hepatitis carriers.

 Viral Vaccines

 (1) It causes less severe disease than the natural infection.
 The process of producing a virus strain which causes a reduced amount of disease attenuation.
-The disease-causing virus is called virulent strain and the attenuated strain as avirulent.(Immunity and Serology Notes Study Material)
+The disease-causing virus is called virulent strain and the attenuated strain is avirulent.

 (2) It provides effective and long-lasting immunity.